Coursera prices IPO at top end of its range in boon to edtech valuations – TechCrunch

 A more diluted share count pushes the valuation of Coursera over the $5 billion mark.

-Coursera was last valued at $2.57 billion after raising $130 million in mid-2020, per PitchBook data.
+Coursera was last valued at $2.57 billion after raising $130 million in mid 2020, per PitchBook data.
 The company’s simple valuation is around a 67% gain on that final private figure; that gain rises to just over 70% if its underwriters purchase their available shares.

 Using a diluted valuation, Coursera has roughly doubled its final private price.
-In under a year.
-For edtech investors looking to Coursera to help determine public market sentiment regarding the exit-value of their investments, TechCrunch reckons it’s a pretty good day.
+In less than a year.
+For edtech investors looking to Coursera to help determine public market sentiment regarding the exit value of their investments, TechCrunch reckons it’s a pretty good day.

 The amount of private capital at play in edtech startups is staggering; billions and billions of potential returns could get a further shot in the arm if Coursera trades well this morning.
-And the very same billions of invested capital could lose the smile that Coursera’s seemingly-strong IPO pricing brought them.
+And the very same billions of invested capital could lose the smile that Coursera’s seemingly strong IPO pricing brought them.

 There are other edtech debuts in the wings.
 TechCrunch has covered Nerdy’s plans to go public, via a SPAC, for example.